agustisanchez/backend-coding-challenge/README.md

 ##### Why doesn’t the test include X?
 Good question.
 Feel free to tell us how to make the test better.
 Or, you know, fork it and improve it!

+# SOLUTION

+Hi, FrontendDeveloper, I developed the endpoints for the save (story 1) and the list (story 2) operations.
+I moved the frontend code to the backend project and I had to make some changes to the frontend configuration (your original `src` folder is now `src-frontend`.

+To run the application, type `mvn spring-boot:run` on the command line and the application will be available at `http://localhost:8080` .

+We need to discuss error handling, as the current frontend apparently ignores any errors from the backend.
+Also we need to define field validation (length of fields, mandatory fields, etc.) so that frontend, backend and database are in sync.

+For security purposes, I customized the errors returned by the backend so that only the HTTP code and no stacktrace details is returned.